 Previously, I’d written about repurposing webinar content as blog posts and articles.
 This time around, I want to cover repurposing the recorded webinar video to boost your lead generation.
 Please note that the term “old” in the title of this post doesn’t mean “outdated.”
 It refers to your webinars that have already occurred but are still relevant.

 One way to repurpose webinar video is by posting 30- to 60-second clips of the webinar to social media platforms like Twitter, Facebook, and LinkedIn.
 Look for times when the audience seemed especially interested (e.g., there was an increase in comments).
 Or look for moments when the presenter says something that could intrigue anyone who hadn’t attended the event.
-Those clips can act as teasers, enticing your followers to check out the webinar.
+Such clips can entice your followers to check out the webinar.

 Another idea is posting a particularly intriguing clip as a conversation prompt on social media.
 You can also make the most interesting parts into a five-minute summary video (maximum).